wrideout/dotvim/README.md

 Note that this is a wrapper, supplied by the pathogen plugin.

+#WARNING
+This particular vimrc contains new mappings for the keyboard arrow keys.
+If you absolutely can't live without arrow keys, just comment the new mappings out in vimrc.

 #Issues and Bugs
 Any issues or bugs that are found may be addressed via the Issues page of this repository, located [here](https://github.com/wrideout/dotvim/issues).